What We Do:

 - Dr. Roy Domenico received the Distinguished Teaching Award from the American Catholic Historical Association.
 Dr. Domenico leads popular study trips to Europe every other year and colors his teaching of history with references to another passion—old movies.

-- Dr. Shuhua Fan presented her paper “A Golden Decade in China: The Harvard-Yenching Institute and Yenching University (1928-1937)” at an international conference in Bejing, China.
+- Dr. Shuhua Fan presented her paper “A Golden Decade in China: The Harvard-Yenching Institute and Yenching University (1928-1937)” at an international conference in Beijing, China.

-- Dr. Dave Dzurec is the most recent history department faculty member to receive a Fulbright grant.
-As part of his grant Dr. Dzurec spent the Spring 2015 semester at Trnava University in the Slovak Republic.
+- Dr. David Dzurec is the most recent history department faculty member to receive a Fulbright grant.
+As part of his grant Dr. Dzurec taught American history and politics at Trnava University in the Slovak Republic.

 Roy P. Domenico

 B.A., University of Wisconsin-Milwaukee